 TIME PERIOD ERCOT ACTION 0600 Publish updated transmission system information: REFERENCE: PROTOCOL SECTION 4.4.4, NOTIFICATION TO QSES OF ANCILLARY SERVICE OBLIGATIONS ERCOT will notify QSEs by 0600 of the Day Ahead of the QSE's Day Ahead Ancillary Service Obligations.
-The Day Ahead Ancillary Service Obligation will be assigned to each QSE by multiplying the ERCOT Obligation by the sum of the Load Ratio Shares, rounded to no fewer than six (6) decimal places, for the LSEs that a QSE represents.
-[PRR426: Replace Section 4.4.4 above with the following upon system implementation:] ERCOT will notify QSEs by 0600 of the Day Ahead of the QSE's Day Ahead Ancillary Service Obligations.
-For all Ancillary Services except Regulation Service, the Day Ahead Ancillary Service Obligation will be assigned to each QSE by multiplying the ERCOT Obligation by the sum of the Load Ratio Shares, rounded to no fewer than six (6) decimal places, for the LSEs that a QSE represents.
-Day Ahead Regulation Service Obligation will be assigned to each QSE by multiplying the ERCOT Obligation by the sum of the Energy Ratio Share, rounded to no fewer than six (6) decimal places, for the LSEs and Generation Resources that a QSE represents.
+The Day Ahead Ancillary Service Obligation will be assigned to each QSE by multiplying the ERCOT Obligation by the sum of the Load Ratio Shares, rounded to no fewer than six (6) decimal places, for the LSE that a QSE represents.
 REFERENCE: PROTOCOL SECTION 4.4.5, NOTIFICATION TO QSES OF MANDATORY BALANCING ENERGY SERVICE DOWN BID PERCENTAGE REQUIREMENTS ERCOT will make available via a programmatic interface and post by 0600 of the Day Ahead the percentage of mandatory Balancing Energy Service Down bids required by Congestion Zone for each hour of the Operating Day for each QSE.
 If ERCOT changes the percentage requirement for any hour for any Congestion Zone from the previous Operating Day, only then will ERCOT notify all QSEs by 0600 of the Day Ahead of the QSE's percentage requirement for Balancing Energy Service Down bids by Congestion Zone for each hour of the Operating Day.
 The percentage of mandatory Balancing Energy Service Down bids required will be the same for all QSEs, but will not apply to energy scheduled by ERCOT from Resources under an RMR Agreement.
 1100 Validate Schedules and notify affected Qualified Scheduling Entities (QSEs) of any invalid or mismatched schedules.
-1115 Review Schedules using the Commercial Model Evaluate CSC Congestion

-TIME PERIOD ERCOT ACTION Notify QSEs of Congested CSCs Post schedule impact on CSCs Notify QSEs of any difference in ERCOT's zonal Load forecast and the aggregate of QSE schedules in a zone.
+1115 Review Schedules using the Commercial Model Evaluate CSC Congestion Notify QSEs of Congested CSCs Post schedule impact on CSCs Notify QSEs of any difference in ERCOT's zonal Load forecast and the aggregate of QSE schedules in a zone.
 1300 Validate Schedules and notify affected QSEs of any invalid or mismatched schedules 1315 Validate resubmitted schedules and adjust as necessary.
 1330 Purchase AS through ERCOT AS Market in order to complete ERCOT's Day Ahead AS plan.

-Review Day Ahead Market Clearing Prices for Capacity (MCPC) for each Day Ahead AS market operated by ERCOT.
+TIME PERIOD ERCOT ACTION Review Day Ahead Market Clearing Prices for Capacity (MCPC) for each Day Ahead AS market operated by ERCOT.
 1500 Review and validate AS schedules as necessary.
 1600 Verify that Resource Plans are sufficient to meet the QSE schedule.
 If not, ERCOT will notify the QSE.
 No later than 1800 Evaluate Resource Plans to determine system security Evaluate RPRS needed to correct CSC, and Operational Congestion - Operational Model, and capacity insufficiency.
 Create Merit Order of RPRS by Zone or operational constraint as applicable Determine MCPC for RPRS by Zone as applicable and save RPRS energy bids for applicable balancing markets.
 Close and clear Day Ahead RPRS market